IsmaelHC1994/binfoTools/README.md

 ## Make help

-For any mke file in this repository, typing  `make -f src/make/workflow_dendrogram_genotypes.mk` in the terminal will print the usage help in the terminal.
+For any make file in this repository, typing  `make -f src/make/<makefile>.mk` in the terminal will print the usage help in the terminal.
 All rules of the workflow will be described with examples.
 Alternatively, the usage rule can be used to display the help:  `make -f src/make/workflow_dendrogram_genotypes.mk usage`

 - To display what commands make is going to run, the variable -n should be used.
 For example, for the rule `genotypes`, typing `make -f src/make/workflow_dendrogram_genotypes.mk genotypes -n` will display the following: